 Governors are happy to be approached in person in the playground.
 More formal approaches can be made by writing to the Chair of Governors, Bob Heavisides.
 Letters for him can be left with the school office.
 Alternatively, Governors can be contacted at the following email address: firstname.lastname@example.org

 If you are interested in becoming a Governor, please approach the school.
 Governors are appointed for a four year term.
 Whilst many Governors sit for more than one term, there are regular vacancies as Governors move, or change their home or working patterns which may prevent them from being able to commit enough time.

 Anybody over 18 years of age can apply to become a Governor.
 No special qualifications are required, however it is preferable to have a set of skills required by the governing body.
+All school governors are required to be DBS and Section 128 checked.
 All necessary training and support is provided.